 Mandate-Cost of Compliance: The marginal cost attributable to the additional requirements imposed by a federal or state mandate.
-The expense that would not be incurred in the absence of the federal or state mandate.
+In the absence of a federal or state mandate, an expense would not be incurred.

 Post-Secondary Education: See Type of Project.